The Producers (musical)

 The Producers is a musical comedy with music and lyrics by Mel Brooks and a book by Brooks and Thomas Meehan.
 It is adapted from Brooks's 1967 film of the same name.
-The story concerns two theatrical producers who scheme to get rich by fraudulently overselling interests in a Broadway musical designed to fail.
+The story concerns a theatrical producer and his mild-mannered accountant who scheme to get rich by fraudulently overselling interests in a Broadway musical designed to fail.
 Complications arise when the show is a surprise hit.
 The humor of The Producers draws on exaggerated accents, caricatures of Jews, gay people and Nazis, and many show business in-jokes.

 After 33 previews, the original Broadway production opened at the St. James Theatre on April 19, 2001, starring Nathan Lane and Matthew Broderick, and ran for 2,502 performances, winning a record-breaking 12 Tony Awards.
 It spawned a successful West End production running for just over two years, national tours in the US and UK, many productions worldwide and a 2005 film version.